PawanKumar08/PawanKumar08/noiseui.md

 ![OrbiwanImages]({{ page.image_path }}/Location-AddLocation.png)

-Below are the Mandatory fields required.
+For Geolocation tab, the fields are:

 | Field                    | Mandatory | Description                                                           |
 | ------------------------ | --------- | --------------------------------------------------------------------- |